-It arrived like a silent visitor of the sea, appearing in one area – then another – and another.
+It arrived like a silent visitor…drifting in one area – then another – and another.
 Sargassum seaweed.
 Along the south east and north coasts of the island, heaps of the seaweed (locally called ‘moss’ but not the same as seamoss) are more prominent and seen along the shoreline.

 In 2015, sargassum seaweed was a hot topic in Barbados and around The Caribbean.
-I wondered if many were pausing to consider that there could be a purpose for it, or at the very least, a lesson to be learned from its arrival, even if that lesson was to observe our own reaction and sudden collective concern for the state of the sea and how it affected people on land.
+I wondered if many were pausing to consider that there could be a purpose for it or at the very least, a lesson to be learned from its arrival, even if that lesson was to observe our own reaction and sudden collective concern for the state of the sea and how it affected people on land.

 The fact that “Bim” has designed itself to be economically dependent on tourism, with turquoise beaches as the attraction pitch and “calling card”, compelled communication barriers between classes and colours to be broken down, and many become proactive, sending tractors to clear several beaches and dump the seaweed elsewhere.
 Not exactly (or at all) a long-term solution – more of a quick fix, but still a step.